-RMA at Jefferson offers gestational carrier and donor programs to help women and men conceive.
+RMA of Philadelphia offers gestational carrier and donor programs to help women and men conceive.

 The American Society for Reproductive Medicine (ASRM) defines third-party reproduction as “the use of eggs, sperm, or embryos that have been donated by a third person (donor) to enable an infertile individual or couple (intended recipient) to become parents.”
 Third-party reproduction may also include the use of a gestational carrier.
 A gestational carrier is an individual who carriers a pregnancy for an infertile individual or couple.
 Gestational carriers are not biologically or genetically related to the intended parent/s or child.

 Egg donors are an option for many patients.
 It is recommended for women who have age-related infertility, reduced egg quality, premature menopause, or diminished ovarian reserve.
 Women who have certain genetic diseases are also candidates for using donor eggs.
 Eggs can come from a fresh donor cycle or from an egg bank.

 Patients may identify their own donor, often a close friend or relative.
 More commonly, however, the egg recipient does not know the egg donor’s identity.
 Anonymous donors are between 21 and 30 years of age, in good health, with normal ovarian reserve.
 Each prospective donor undergoes screening for genetic diseases and infectious diseases, hormonal testing, a physical exam, and an ultrasound.
 Each donor also has a psychological consult and a consult with a genetic counselor.

 For anonymous egg donors, we maintain strict confidentiality of the donor’s and the recipient’s identity; however, the egg recipient will have access to all of the donor’s extensive medical and family history.